charliecalvert/CloudNotes/Prog282/Week08-Assignment.md

 You can continue to store some, or even a majority, of your documents and data in subdirectories of your node server.
 Your goal will be to start moving at least some pieces of your project into a database.

+**NOTE**: Give you database a unique name that includes your last name.
+For instance prog282_calvert.
+Database names should be all small letters, so use an underscore (or dash if it works).

 CouchDb stores JSON natively.
 So anything that you have been sending back and forth from the server using JSON is a likely candidate to